CptFabulouso/react-native-theme-provider/README.md

 See example for semi-complete solution

-to run example, you need to install dependencies on package level, so navigate to this package in terminal and run
+to run example, you need to install dependencies both on package and example level, so navigate to this package in terminal and run

 `yarn && cd example && yarn && cd ios && pod install`;